 U.S. savings bonds were born in 1935, when President Franklin Delano Roosevelt signed a low letting the Treasury Department sell a new bond security.
 The first bonds were released a month later and had a face value of $25.

 Special War Savings Bonds were released after the attack on Pearl Harbor to help find America’s efforts in the Second World War.

 For much of the history of U.S. savings bonds, they could be purchased at banks.
 Since 2012, though, you can only buy U.S. savings bonds directly from the government at a designated website.

 The Bottom Line

 Buying savings bonds can be a great way to enter the world of investing if you’re not a big risk-taker.
 They can also make great gifts for weddings and baby showers.
-But unless you buy the type of bond that adjusts for inflation, it’s a good idea to prepare for the possibility that your money maybe returned to you (or the gift recipient) at a lesser value.
+But unless you buy the type of bond that adjusts for inflation, it’s a good idea to prepare for the possibility that your money may be returned to you (or the gift recipient) at a lesser value than you expect.
 And remember that bonds can’t compete with stocks when it comes to returns.

 - Want help with investing in U.S. savings bonds and other securities?
 A financial advisor can assemble an investing plan that balance growth and risk.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.